lee0c/lee0c.github.io/_posts/2024-09-01-handedness-toggle.md

 ## summary

-Here's the referenced HTML, JS, and CSS in full:
+Here's the referenced HTML, CSS, and JS in full:

 ### HTML